Jijenge/jijenge-ui/README.md

 ### About Jijenge

 > Jijenge is a nonprofit African academy located in Kenya's capital of Nairobi.
-The academy exist as a means to offer opportunity to non-privileged student, offering them an education in fundamentals Computer Science.
+The academy exist as a means to offer opportunity to non-privileged student, offering them an education in the fundamentals of Computer Science.

 ### About The Site